 Additionally, you do not have to prove the extent of your injuries to file a lawsuit and can automatically pursue a claim for all of the financial losses you suffered after the accident.

 On the other hand, choosing to purchase limited tort coverage means you give up your right to sue the other driver for pain and suffering.
 You still have the right to file a lawsuit, but you can only pursue compensation for your medical expenses, lost wages, property damage and other economic damages you suffered.

 The only exception to Pennsylvania’s limited tort coverage is if you suffered a serious injury that passes the “injury threshold.”
 When this happens, you may be able to file a personal lawsuit against the at-fault driver and pursue compensation for all your damages, including pain and suffering.
 However, the only injuries that cross the threshold are life-threatening injuries that require extensive medical treatment followed by a long and painful recovery period.

 To learn more about your legal options if you purchased full tort or limited tort coverage with your auto insurance policy, contact our Lancaster car accident lawyers for a free, no obligation consultation.
 We will review your policy and the damages you suffered to help you obtain the compensation you need.

 To schedule a free consultation, call (888) 476-0807

-Proving Liability for a Car Accident
+Proving Liability in an Auto Accident

 This will require your Lancaster car accident attorney to prove four elements of negligence were present when the auto accident occurred: